sheebanadeem/app-review-ai-agent/README.md

  - Output structured artifacts for downstream analysis and visualization

-The system is modular, deterministic by default, and extensible to LLM-based extraction when API access is available.
+The system is modular, deterministic by default and extensible to LLM-based extraction when API access is available.
 ---
 ## Screenshots
 ### Streamlit Dashboard